Disclaimers: Yes, I am proud that my personal Web page reflects

 me permission to communicate to others about you.
 (I generally assume

-the request suffices, but I'm told to use the form.)
+the request suffices, but I've been told to use the form in addition.)

 Even when I am willing to write a recommendation or serve as a reference,